Syntax00/accountable-challenge/README.md

 serve -s build
 ```

-In order to run the unit tests that exists inside the `__test__` directory, run the following command:
+In order to run the unit tests that exist inside the `__test__` directory, run the following command:

 ```javascript
 npm test